ciorant/algebraic-topology/README.md

 - Comprehensive validation of operations and indices
 - STL-compatible iterators for range-based operations
 - Utility methods for common mathematical operations

+(the boundary operations are still work in progress)